This is a speech I gave to Engineering Institute of Technology (EIT) graduates on November 23, 2018.

 The teaching of this subject may bring attention to this less than perfect business model.
 I wish that I had been introduced to Public Choice Theory long before 1990 as it would have solved many mysteries and saved me much wasted time.

-However, to help you and any other curious members of the public, Mannkal Economic Education Foundation is joining forces with the University of Notre Dame in Fremantle and, for the next three years, Mannkal will be sponsoring a fully accredited undergraduate economic unit.
+However, to help you and any other curious members of the public, Mannkal Economic Education Foundation is joining forces with the University of Notre Dame in Fremantle and will be sponsoring a fully accredited undergraduate economic unit.
 We will be flying in world-class experts, to lecture, on this topic.
-The course will first run from Monday, July 8, to Friday, July 19, 2019 and registration details can be obtained from mannkal.org or via contact with me.
+Registration details can be obtained from mannkal.org.

 I mention this in all seriousness, as the addition of an accredited economics unit like this to your own technical qualifications could be just what it takes to give you the edge on all the other CVs that are lined up in our competitive job market.